catneedslogic/historyproject/README.md

 # historyproject
-## This is for github, a title for it to read, useless right
+## This is for github, a title for it to read.
+Useless, right?